Skip to Content

 Located just six-kilometers north of Nerja, the white village of Frigiliana is a Moorish gem of narrow winding streets that has amazing views around every corner.
 In the upper, older part of the village, you will find several bars with rooftop terraces hugging the main square.
 If you’re looking for some good restaurants or just want to have a drink and enjoy the view, this is the place to be.

-The ’Lost’ village of Acebuchal
+The ’Lost’ Village Of Acebuchal

 Acebuchal

-Situated in the heart of Almijara and Alhama Natural Park, near the border between Competa and Frigiliana, the lost village of Acebuchal is one of the most interesting sights near Nerja.
-The name Acebuchal first appears in history books around the 17th century as a stopover destination for passing traders.
 The village suffered terrible faith during the Spanish Civil War and all of the people living there were forced to abandon their homes.
 The village was completely empty until 1998 when Antonio “El Zumbo” decides to come back and rebuild it.
 Today, his efforts are finally paying off, as the village is slowly turning into a tourist attraction.

 nerja